Zoya Shabarova

-Zoe Alekseevna Shabarova (Зоя Алексеевна Шабарова; 15 August 1925 – 19 September 1999) was a Soviet organic chemist and Honored Professor of Lomonosov Moscow State University.
+Zoya Alekseyevna Shabarova (Зоя Алексеевна Шабарова; also Zoe Shabarova; 15 August 1925 – 19 September 1999) was a Soviet organic chemist and Honored Professor of Lomonosov Moscow State University.
 Her work became fundamental for the development of the theoretical principles of bioorganic chemistry, especially in the area of chemistry of nucleic acids, their properties and synthesis.

 Early years

-Zoe (maiden surname is Rumyantseva) was brought up in the Tver Oblast.
+Zoya (maiden surname is Rumyantseva) was brought up in the Tver Oblast.
 She was the eldest of two sisters.
 In 1941, Third Reich troops invaded the Soviet Union, so the Rumyantsev family was evacuated to Uzbekistan; they returned home in September 1943.
 Her father was killed during the war while fighting in Smolensk.
 While living in Uzbekistan, Rumyantseva got her secondary education at a local school.
 In 1943 she entered the Chemistry Department of Lomonosov Moscow State University.

 Rumyantseva attended lectures on bioorganic chemistry by such influential academicians of Moscow State University as M.M.
 Botvinik and N.I.
 Gavrilov.
 In the late 1940s she joined the scientific group of the famous later Soviet organic chemist M.A.
 Prokofiev.
 She graduated in 1948, and continued her research work as a graduate student in Prokofiev's laboratory.